 Chen Yi shrugged.

 Wallace turned to Nic then.
 “Wait here.
 I need to put this away.
 Then we’ll go to lunch.”

-Nic nodded and waited for both guys to get some tasks cleared away first.
+Nic nodded and waited for both guys.

 That night at home, Wallace dropped the bomb on Ehlo.
 Wallace seemed in high spirits that evening, tossing his briefcase at the sofa and unloosing his tie as he stepped into the kitchen where Ehlo was making dinner.